ShivamBhosale/100DaysOfCode/index.md

 ## Day 89 - Pokémon Data Analysis and Prediction
 Performed analysis, visualization and ML algorithmic prediction for Pokémon stats dataset.

+## Day 90 - Canada Immigration Visualization
+As a part of my 90th day, I performed a detailed visualization on a Canadian immigration dataset.